 - nerve damage

-Lumbar punctures should not be performed on anyone with a brain tumor or cyst.
+Generally, lumbar punctures should not be performed on anyone with a brain tumor or cyst.
 In such cases, the procedure can cause brain damage and even death.
+You can minimize the risk of headache by avoiding strenuous activities the day of the procedure and staying well hydrated.
+A nonprescription medication, such as acetaminophen (Tylenol), can help reduce back pain or headache.

 Published By: Healthline Networks, Inc.